4 DAYS FROM $899

 Trek to the Irrawaddy and embark the lush RV Markara Queen

 This morning, we head to the Irrawaddy River, the country's most important waterway.
 The river's name comes from the Sanskrit meaning "elephant river," and it runs for nearly 1,350 miles through the heartland of Myanmar.
-On our way to the ship, we'll stop in Danuphyu, where we’ll visit a century-old monastery and stroll through the lovely botanical garden here as well as a traditional cigar factory.
-We'll then board the luxurious RV Makara Queen at the town of Satcott, and enjoy dinner on board the ship.
+After embarking the luxurious RV Makara Queen, we'll head for land once again and travel to Danuphyu, where we’ll visit a century-old monastery and stroll through the lovely botanical garden here as well as a traditional cigar factory.
+We'll then re-board the ship at the town of Satcott and enjoy dinner.

 Uncover unique colonial homes on a walking tour of Myan Aung

 We arrive in Myan Aung, a charming riverside hamlet with impressive colonial-era homes.
 We’ll walk through this small town admiring the town and stop by a local market to interact with the people of this region.
-Cultural Discovery: We’ll gain new insights into the cuisine here as we attend a cooking demonstration: we’ll learn how to make a tea-leaf salad, a local favorite.
+Cultural Discovery: We’ll gain new insights into the culture here during a demonstration of thanaka, a cosmetic paste that is unique to Myanmar.

 An exploration of ancient Pyu, then take in the towering Shwesandaw Pagoda Complex